-In New Zealand, children are offered free immunisations at around 11 and 12 years old.
-These immunisations may be offered through schools or by your doctor (general practice).
-The public health nurse will visit participating schools and give children consent forms to bring home for their parents to sign for each vaccine.
+Boostrix may be offered by your GP or through schools.
+A public health nurse visits some schools and gives children consent forms to bring home for their parents to sign for each vaccine.
 Parents need to fill out the forms and say whether or not they consent to the vaccine, sign the form and return it to the school.

-At around the age of 12, immunisation is offered to girls and boys against human papillomavirus.
+At around the age of 12, immunisation is offered to girls and boys against human papillomavirus (HPV).
 This is given as the HPV vaccine (also called Gardasil 9).
-It protects against 9 strains of human papillomavirus responsible for cervical and some other cancers and genital warts.
+It protects against 9 strains of HPV that can lead to cervical and some other cancers and genital warts.
 Protection is long-lasting.

 - Children aged 15 years and older will need 3 doses of the vaccine, spaced over 6 months.